Go back

 Communication:

 The guest houses in the trekking regions have internet access.
-You could buy a SIM card at Tribhuvan International Airport Kathmandu and Pokhara.
+You could buy a SIM card at Tribhuvan International Airport in Kathmandu and Pokhara.
 However, the signal may need to be more assertive at high altitudes.
 Our office keeps in touch with all trekking teams via the trek guide at least once daily to ensure everything goes as planned.

 Trip Extension:

 Suppose you have extra days in Nepal after the Trek.
-In that case, we can arrange a tour, overnight stay at Nagarkot Balthali or any other place around Kathmandu and Chitwan, jungle safari, paragliding, rafting, canyoning, or other treks.
-Do not hesitate to Inform us.
+In that case, we can arrange a tour, an overnight stay in Nagarkot or Balthali, or another place around Kathmandu and Chitwan, a jungle safari, paragliding, rafting, canyoning, or other treks.
+Do not hesitate to inform us.
 We will create the best for you.

 Trek Difficulty:

 Completing this trek is achievable even if you're a beginner, although you must maintain a reasonable fitness level.
-Prior trekking experience can be advantageous, though it is optional.
+Prior trekking experience is optional but can be advantageous.
 All you need is the readiness to hike steadily for 4-8 hours, navigating tricky terrain.

 Suppose trekkers have pre-existing medical conditions, such as lung or heart diseases.
 In that case, they are advised to consult their physician before booking the trek to ensure their safety and well-being throughout the journey.